Milestone Mastercard® - $700 Credit Limit review: Shocking fees will steer you toward better cards

 Why you might want a different credit-building card

 Depending on which version of the Milestone Mastercard you get, you may end up with an exceptionally high annual fee and interest rate while only having access to a small credit limit.
-These features are especially big downsides given the card doesn’t bring any notable credit-building perks or other benefits to the table.
+These features are especially big downsides, given that the card doesn’t offer any notable credit-building perks or other benefits.

 Rewards: No rewards program or welcome offer